-MACRO RULE = RECOMBINING FACTORS: the environment preserves the accumulated objects or is not able to eliminate them, and maintains the advantages of the accumulation; everyone accumulates (macro behaviour) and an accumulation of some kind is created (macro effect);
+MACRO BEHAVIOR AND RECOMBINING RULE: the environment preserves the accumulated objects or is not able to eliminate them, while maintaining the advantages of the accumulation; everyone accumulates (macro behavior), and an accumulation of some kind is created (macro effect).

-MICRO-MACRO FEEDBACK: the larger the accumulation (macro effect or global information) the more incentive there is to accumulate (micro behaviours) objects (micro effects); the collective accumulation (macro behaviour) leads to an ever greater accumulation.
+MICRO-MACRO FEEDBACK.
+CHANCE AND NECESSITY: the larger the accumulation (macro effect), the more incentive (facility, probability) there is to accumulate (micro behavior) objects (micro effects); the collective accumulation (macro behavior) leads to the maintenance or the increase of the accumulation.
+The system activates when, "by chance", an initial accumulation is produced; the micro-macro feedback inevitably makes it larger.